hasura/graphql-engine/docs/graphql/manual/guides/deployment/azure-container-instances-postgres.rst

 for the sake of simplicity in documentation, we are going to use Azure CLI, so that commands can be easily copy pasted and executed.

-- Valid Azure Subscription with billing enabled or credits.
+- Valid Azure Subscription with billing enabled or credits. (`click here <https://azure.microsoft.com/en-us/free/>`__ for a free trial)
 - `Azure CLI <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli>`_.

 Once the CLI is installed, login to your Azure account: